Hamed-Hasan/Digital-Cow-Hut-Backend/README.md

 - **MongoDB**: The MongoDB database management system is employed to store and retrieve data efficiently, offering flexibility and scalability for handling cow and user data.
 - **Mongoose**: Mongoose, an Object-Document Mapping (ODM) library, is used to simplify database interactions, schema modeling, and data validation.
 - **TypeScript**: The entire backend codebase is written in TypeScript, providing static typing, better code organization, and improved developer experience.
-- **Jest**: The Jest testing framework is used for writing unit tests and integration tests to ensure code quality, reliability, and maintainability.

 ## Installation and Usage